Yujia-Wan/Text-Sentiment-Analysis-Framework/README.md

 - Select data source.
 Now we support Twitter/YouTube.
 - Input search index.
 For Twitter, input Twitter username (like "CarnegieMellon").
 For YouTube, input video url (if url is https://www.youtube.com/watch?v=Hp_Eg8NMfT0, you should input "Hp_Eg8NMfT0").
 - Select display chart.
 Now we support Bar Chart/Pie Chart.
+- The Natural Language API is slow, expecting 10-20s for a result graph to display.

 ## Adding Data Plugin
 We use a String search index to retrieve texts (like a username for Twitter, a video url for YouTube).
 The retrieved data will be stored in a list of Data objects.
 Refer to documentation of DataPlugin interface for more details.